brimfile.file

 Arguments:

 • PSD (np.ndarray): The Power Spectral Density (PSD) data to be added.
-The last dimension contains the spectra.
+First dimension is spectrum index, last dimension contains the spectral data.
+Shape: (n_spectra, ..., n_freq_points).

 • timestamp (np.ndarray, optional): Timestamps in milliseconds for the data.
 Defaults to None.